kegg/docs/kiss.md

 ## Documentation

 Provide adequate documenation.
 Don't write novels with your documentation.
 But write what is needed to get someone started.
 You know how projects have a two minute get started guide?
 Yep do that.
-If it's a <code>Java</code> project, have `Javadocs` available for it.
+If it's a `Java` project, have `Javadocs` available for it.
 You don't want to have your users in the dark about what your project does.

 ## Write Tutorials Smart